Size independent Hessian for normal mode analysis

 Part of #2771

-#1 Updated by Erik Lindahl 10 months ago
+#1 Updated by Erik Lindahl about 1 year ago

 This problem is actually quite a bit harder than it might appear at first sight, and has to do with the fundamental problem of calculating numerical derivatives.